-lation and integration of various factors is people's understanding of why the young person is demonstrating these

-iours?

-4re th ere any differences of views?

-on of behaviour

-These • are based on Kearney's (2008) four factors.
-Is the behaviour: To avoid something or situations that elicits negative feelings or high levels of stress?
-To escape difficult social situations
+These are based on Kearney's (2008) four factors.
+Is the behaviour:

-• To get attention from or spend more time with significant others (e.g. change family dynamic, concerned about the wellbeing of a parent).

-• To spend more time out of school as it is more fun or stimulating (e.g. play

-• computer games, hang out with friends).
+- To avoid something or situations that elicits negative feelings or high levels of stress? - To escape difficult social situations - To get attention from or spend more time with significant others (e.g. change in family dynamic, concerned about the wellbeing of a parent). - To spend more time out of school as it is more fun or stimulating (e.g. play computer games, hang out with friends).

-Are th ere any maintaining factors?
+Are there any maintaining factors?

-Name e Year Group Date: Date: Contributors: Shared desired outcomes Agreed Ac (Interventi tion ion/Strategy) Pre-intervent ion evaluation Post-intervention evaluation What do we hope to see as a result?
+Name Year Group Group Date: Contributors: Shared desired outcomes Agreed Ac (Interventi tion on/Strategy) Pre-intervent ion evaluation Post-intervention evaluation What do we hope to see as a result?
 What is a realistic expectation given our starting point?
 How can we write this as a SMART target?
 What?
 Who?
-How often?
-For how long?
+How often For how lo What does it look like now?
 What does it look like now?
-What does it look like now?
 Have we achieved our shared desired outcome?
 If not, have we made steps forward towards our shared desired outcome?

 Name Year Group Year Group

-Contributors: Contributors:
+Contributors:

 Date and time Situation What anxiety level did you expect in this situation?
-What anxiety level at the start 0-100 What anxiety level at the end 0-100 Comments e.g. What went well?
+0-100 What anxiety level at the start 0-100 What anxiety level at the end 0-100 Comments e.g. What went well?
 Was it easier/harder than expected?
 Do they feel confident to try again?